DevanshiDass/Energy-Aware-AUV-Control-Using-RL-and-Digital-Twin/README.md

 ### Observation Assembly

-Combines all vehicle states, environmental variables, and sensor measurements into a reinforcement learning observation vector.
+Combines all system states and sensor measurements into a reinforcement learning observation vector.

 ---